 Dr. Joseph Mercola stresses the importance of SAFE SUN EXPOSURE (guidelines listed below) so your body can produce natural vitamin D. He tells us to gently build up our base tan, which helps protect us from the sun’s harmful, UVA rays.

 In this article, I listed which foods Dr. Mercola points to which help establish built-in UVA protection (internal sunscreen) in your skin, and foods for optimal skin-health in general.
 There’s also a list of the toxic ingredients to watch out for in conventional sunscreen lotions, as well as how to make your own, homemade, natural sunscreen.

-Getting a safe, daily dose of sunshine benefits us in many ways; we get natural vitamin D production (which cuts cancer risk by 60%!!), improved mood and energy, synchronization of biorhythms, and beneficial treatment of depression and various diseases like multiple sclerosis, fibromyalgia, and tuberculosis.
+Getting a safe, daily dose of sunshine benefits us in many ways; we get natural vitamin D production (which cuts our all around cancer risk by 60%!!), improved mood and energy, synchronization of biorhythms and better sleep, and beneficial treatment of depression and various diseases like cancer, multiple sclerosis, fibromyalgia, and tuberculosis.
 Wow!